Last updated on:August 24th, 2021

-Bipolar affective disorder (BPAD) is a mood disorder, and its symptoms overlap with a range of related diagnoses in the DSM-V. Within this group, Bipolar I disorder (BP I) and Bipolar II disorder (BP II) are the main diagnoses seen in clinical practice.
+Bipolar affective disorder (BPAD) is a mood disorder; its symptoms overlap with a range of related diagnoses in the DSM-5.
+Within this group, Bipolar I disorder (BP I) and Bipolar II disorder (BP II) are the main diagnoses seen in clinical practice.

-BPAD appears to carry a genetic component.
-However, a lack of complete concordance with monozygotic twins and development of unipolar depression rather than BPAD in relatives, suggests that environmental factors may influence disease development, including substance abuse.
+BPAD appears to have a genetic component.
+However, a lack of complete concordance with monozygotic twins and development of unipolar depression rather than BPAD in relatives, suggests that environmental factors may influence disease development.

-Mania is characterized by elevated mood, exaggerated self-confidence, easy distractibility, disinhibited behaviour including reckless spending and indiscriminant hypersexuality, grandiose thinking, a history of sleeplessness – both insomnia and a lack of need for sleep and lasts at least 7 days.
-Hypomanic episodes present with similar features, but symptoms are not severe enough to warrant hospitalization, as is often the case in mania.
+Mania is characterized by a pathologically elevated mood, exaggerated self-confidence, easy distractability, disinhibited behavior (e.g., reckless spending or an indiscriminate increase in sexual drive), grandiose thinking, and a history of sleeplessness; episodes last for at least 7 days and generally require hospitalization.
+Hypomanic episodes present with similar features, but are less severe; they generally do not warrant hospitalization.

-Depressive episodes in Bipolar disorder are characterized by low mood, anhedonia, thoughts of hopelessness or helplessness, guilt, low self-worth and suicidal thoughts.
-This occurs in both BP I and BP II and are of variable duration.
+Depressive episodes are characterized by a low mood, anhedonia, thoughts of hopelessness or helplessness, guilt, low self-worth and suicidal thoughts.
+This occurs in both BP I and BP II and is of variable duration.

-Bipolar disorder can be, but is not always associated with psychotic features.
-Features of psychosis include hallucinations, delusions, disorganized speech or behaviour.
+BPAD can be, but is not always, associated with psychotic features.
+These include hallucinations, delusions, disorganized speech or behavior.

-Bipolar disorder is associated with increased suicidality.
-The rate of suicide has been found to be 10-30 times higher compared to the general population.
+BPAD is associated with increased suicidal ideation.
+The rate of suicide has been found to be nearly 10-30 times higher, as compared to the general population.

-Bipolar disorder is associated with chronic ill health.
-Patients with bipolar disorder experience a greater reduction in life expectancy due to medical comorbidities compared to the general population.
+BPAD is associated with chronic ill health.
+Patients experience a higher reduction in life expectancy due to medical comorbidities, as compared to the general population.

-Bipolar disorder is associated with multiple psychiatric conditions.
-These include drug, alcohol and substance abuse, anxiety disorders, attention deficit disorder (ADHD), post traumatic stress disorder (PTSD) and borderline personality disorder (BPD).
+BPAD is associated with multiple psychiatric conditions.
+These include drug, alcohol and substance abuse, anxiety disorders, attention deficit disorder (ADHD), post-traumatic stress disorder (PTSD) and borderline personality disorder (BPD).

-For patients who have already been diagnosed with Bipolar disorder and present with symptoms of psychiatric decompensation such as in mania or psychotic features, the most common culprits are medical non-compliance or concurrent drug use.
+When patients already diagnosed with BPAD present with symptoms of psychiatric decompensation, such as mania or psychosis, the most common culprits are non-compliance with medications or concurrent drug use.

-This is usually a period of milder mood disturbance consisting of episodic mood changes including mood lability, anxiety, depression and subthreshold manic symptoms.
-These precedes the first presentation of BPAD and are strong indicators of future BPAD development.
+There is often a period of milder mood disturbance consisting of episodic mood changes including mood lability, anxiety, depression and subthreshold manic symptoms.
+These precede the first presentation of BPAD and are strong indicators of future BPAD development.
 A prodromal period may also precede a relapse.